metalboyrick/assap/README.md

 - The **Backend** acts as an indexer, where it processes requests, manages data, and listens for on-chain events via Helius Webhooks, forwarding relevant updates to the frontend.
 - **Embedded wallets** by Dynamic helps us with seamless onboarding for non-Web3 Native users and identity verification.
 - All attestation and verification data is registered and referenced on-chain, ensuring transparency and security.
 Data is stored on Walrus for cost-saving reasons and easy retrieval.

+## Monorepo Composition

+This monorepo is structured with the following main applications and packages:

 ### Applications (`apps/`)